TrustlyInc/cordova-plugin-oauth/README.md

 On Android, this uses Custom Tabs in the user's preferred web application, falling back to their browser.

-**Note:** This plugin might conflict with the Cordova In-App Browser plugin!
+**Warning:** This plugin might conflict with the Cordova In-App Browser plugin!

 > ℹ️ **This plugin uses AndroidX!**
 >